Tana Toraja

 Funerals are a 4-5 day affair in Torajan culture, and each day of the funeral is different.

-1. First, there is a greeting day where the family welcomes the community to the festivities to come.
+Greeting day, where the family welcomes the community to the festivities to come

-If visitors are interested in seeing a funeral, they are invited to attend Day 3, the main reception day.
-While you may think it’s strange to attend a stranger’s funeral, visitors are all happily welcomed to attend these funerals, as it’s believed that the more people attending, the better luck you’ll bring to the deceased person in the afterlife.
-Expect to spend a few hours at the reception where you’ll see various traditional ceremonies, singing, dancing, some animal sacrifice (they sacrifice a few buffalo and pigs for lunch), and you’ll even be fed by the family!
+If visitors are interested in seeing a funeral, they are usually invited to attend Day 3, the main reception day.
+While you may think it’s strange to attend a stranger’s funeral, visitors are all happily welcomed and even embraced, as they believe that the more people that attend, the more luck the deceased person will have in reaching the afterlife.
+Expect to spend a few hours at the reception where you’ll see traditional ceremonies, singing, dancing, some animal sacrifice (they sacrifice a few buffalo and pigs for lunch), and you’ll even be fed by the family.

-Here’s our YouTube video with an inside look on the Funeral Day and the Buffalo Sacrifice Day.
+Here’s our YouTube video for an inside look into the Funeral Day and Buffalo Sacrifice Day.

 What to eat in Tana Toraja